Everything Aaron and Jordan Rodgers Have Said About Their Family Feud

 “Airing public laundry is not what I would have chosen,” Ed said about his family drama making the news, adding that it was “hard to tell” if there had been a thaw in his chilly relationship with his son.

-Meanwhile, Jordan has moved to Dallas to live with Fletcher.
-In December, the couple talked to PEOPLE about how they are “happier than ever” since the show’s finale.
+Meanwhile, Jordan moved to Dallas to live with Fletcher.
+In December 2016, the couple talked to PEOPLE about how they are “happier than ever” since the show’s finale.

 “With all the craziness that comes along with the media and the show, it would have been much harder to do it not living together,” Jordan said of moving in together.
 “And we both cherish the time we get to spend together.
 It was a no-brainer.”